AVR-biosecurity-bioinformatics/mimir/README.md

 > TODO: Add ability for BOLD login details to be given to pipeline instead of generated URL.

 We are also looking into ways of downloading sequence data from BOLD using the [`bold`](https://docs.ropensci.org/bold/index.html) R package, but this method is inherently less reliable due to unpredictable rate-limiting from the BOLD website.

+#### Internal sequences

+A common goal of building a reference database is to combine sequences from public databases ('external' sequences) with high-quality, curated sequences the user generated themselves or otherwise trusts ('internal' sequences).
+You can supply internal sequences (in a `.fasta` file) to Mimir with `--internal_seqs`, and they will be processed alongside external sequences.

+The only limitation currently is that the `.fasta` headers of the internal sequences must be in the following format: `acc|taxid;kingdom;phylum;class;order;family;genus;species`, where:
+- `acc` is a unique sequence accession/id, eg. `GBMH0095-06`
+- `taxid` is a numerical taxonomic ID, either from NCBI (and prefixed with `NCBI:`), BOLD (prefix: `BOLD:`) or internal use (prefix: `INTERNAL:`).
+For example: a sequence from *Drosophila melanogaster* would have a taxid of `NCBI:7227`
+- `kingdom` to `species` is the taxonomic lineage, using names from NCBI Taxonomy.
+For example, a *Drosophila melanogaster* sequence would have the following lineage: `Metazoa;Arthropoda;Insecta;Diptera;Drosophilidae;Drosophila;Drosophila melanogaster`

 #### Target taxa